DiegoV03/Proposal_Generator/README.md

 3.)
 To activate the virtual environment run 'venv\Scripts\activate'

 4.)
 Now to download all the required libraries, run the command 'pip install -r requirements.txt'

 5.)
+In main.py, on line 24 where it says "insert_key_here", replace the text with your cohere API key

+5.)
 When that is finished, to finally run the backend, run the command 'uvicorn main:app --reload'